SPHEREx/Public-products/README.md

 - *galaxy_density_v28_base_cbe.txt* contains SPHEREx forecasted galaxy number density and bias for fives samples for multiple galaxy redshift bins.
 Each line corresponds to a subsample defined by galaxy redshift uncertainty, respectively sigma(z)/(1+z) <= 0 - 0.003, 0.003 - 0.01, 0.01 - 0.03, 0.03 - 0.1, 0.1 - 0.2  (the worst redshift uncertainty is assumed for each bin).
 - *FWHM_v28_base_cbe.txt* contains the effective FWHM (optical PSF plus pointing jitter) as a function of wavelength.
 - *spherex_solar_system_obs.zip* contains SPHEREx's observation times and wavelength of observation for seven solar system objects:
 (55P-Tempel-Tuttle (comet), Hilda, Vedrana, and Hungaria (main belt asteroids), Odysseus (Jovian Trojan), Chaos (trans-Neptunian object), and Phaethon (PHA - potentially hazardous asteroid) ), for a representative SPHEREx sky survey plan lasting two years.
 The data files are ascii table with a title corresponding to the object.
 Each file contains two columns: Modified Julian Date (MJD) and wavelength ($\mu$m) at which SPHEREx will observe the object at the given time.
+This product was used in this paper XXX.

 Pixels are squared with width of 6.2 arcsec.
 The sensitivities above assume the full 2 year nominal mission.
 More detailed about the mission and its design can be found on the SPHEREx mission website [https://spherex.caltech.edu].

-Please contact Olivier (olivier.dore@caltech.edu) if you have any question.
+Please contact Olivier (olivier.dore--AT--caltech.edu) if you have any question.
 Please add "Courtesy NASA/JPL-Caltech" if you use the graphics in presentation.